 Rice is a staple food in 19 countries in Africa, but it is mostly milled in small, local operations where fortification is not feasible.
-Yet in 12 countries, fortification of imported rice has the potential to reach 130 million people.
+Yet in 12 countries, fortification of imported rice plus the limited volume of domestically and industrially milled rice has the potential to reach 146 million people.
 This effort is intended to help partners develop a strategy for scaling up rice fortification in the African continent.

 See the Executive Summary.